-ED.874.525 Mathematics: Methods for Students with Mild to Moderate Disabilities

-Students examine effective instructional strategies for the remediation of problems frequently found in the mathematics performance of students with mild to moderate disabilities.
+ED.874.525 Mathematics: Methods for Students with Mild to Moderate Disabilities Students examine effective instructional strategies for the remediation of problems frequently found in the mathematics performance of students with mild to moderate disabilities.
 (3 credits)

-ED.874.526 Classroom Management: Methods for Students with Mild to Moderate Disabilities

-This course reviews the theoretical foundations for developing practical interventions and management strategies to deal with inappropriate classroom behaviors, as well as strategies for individualized education program (IEP) development and implementation.
+ED.874.526 Classroom Management: Methods for Students with Mild to Moderate Disabilities management strategies to deal with inappropriate classroom behaviors, as well as strategies for individualized education program (IEP) development and implementation.
 Behavior modification, therapeutic strategies, social skills instruction, and communication principles are applied to the design and implementation of structured classroom management programs.
 (3 credits)